Availability Guide

 When to Request Availability

-- When building booking flows that need to display open time slots before creating an appointment.
+- When building flows that need to display open time slots before creating an appointment.

-- To confirm whether a group of resources is jointly available for the same appointment (
+- To confirm whether every resource in a fixed set can be booked together for the same slot (

 firstAvailable=true).